 Tip – 5 Use sugar alternatives to get you over that craving hump

-Stevia comes on several forms and is derived from the stevia plant.
+Stevia comes in several forms and is derived from the stevia plant.

 Xylitol is a sugar alcohol.

-Tip – 6 Eat the full fat version of foods and avoid low fat alternativesg
+Tip – 6 Eat the full-fat version of foods and avoid low-fat alternatives

-If you decide to give it a go, good luck!
+If you decide to give quitting sugar a go, good luck!
 I would love to know how you go.
 If you have already given up sugar, well done too!
 How did you do it, what are your tips?